microhomie/microhomie/docs/reference/device.rst

 .. method:: HomieDevice.publish_properties(self)

-    This method publish the device properties as defined in the Homie convention.
+    This async method publish the device properties as defined in the Homie convention.

 .. method:: HomieDevice.publish_stats(self)

-    This is a async coroutine to publish device stats.
+    This is a async coroutine to publish device stats as in the homie extension ``org.homie.legacy-stats:0.1.1:[4.x]``.

 .. method:: HomieDevice.run(self)

-    This method is the main loop.
+    This async method is the main loop.
 It handles the mqtt connection and tries to reconnect if there is an error.

+    If the RTC is set to ``webrepl``, the mainloop will not start to not block the WebREPL.

 .. method:: HomieDevice.run_forever(self)

     This method should be called from main to start the device.

+.. methid:: HomieDevice.reset(self, "reason")

+    Async method to reset the device or put the device into OTA or WebREPL mode.
+The device will restart after this method was called.

+    The arguments are:

+        - ``reason`` is the OAT method the device should start with.
+        ``yaota8266`` starts the yaota-server and wait for data send with yaota-client. ``webrepl`` activates the Access Point and the WebREPL.

 .. method:: HomieDevice.wdt(self):

-    This method is a loop that feeds a watch dog timer.
+    This async method is a loop that feeds a watch dog timer.
 To disable the WDT set DEBUG to True in the settings.py file.

 .. method:: HomieDevice.dprint(self)